 Fall comes bearing crisp weather, fall festivals, and pumpkin fever, but one precursor to autumn that we love around here is Wolf Trap's season announcement for its smaller, historical venue, The Barns.
-The popular local venue just released its first set of shows - welcoming back audiences in-person for the first time since March of 2020 - and the lineup does not disappoint.
+The popular local venue just released its schedule for the 2022-2023 season - and the lineup does not disappoint.

-Here are a handful of the plethora of shows we're excited for this season.
+Here are a handful of shows we're excited about this season.
 Get the full lineup at www.wolftrap.org/barns.
-Tickets go on sale August 20 at 10am and additional shows will be announced in early September.
+Tickets are on sale now and additional shows will be announced in early September.

 Broadway at The Barns

 Join a slew of Broadway stars as they take the stage at The Barns, including John Lloyd Young with a Christmas special (December 1).

 Several popular rock and pop artists are performing at the Barns at Wolf Trap this season, including legendary singer-songwriter Stephen Kellogg (November 4).
 Classically trained pianist Holly Bowling (November 30) makes her debut at The Barns, showcasing the reimagining of acclaimed rock songs by jam bands and emotionally rich improvisation.
 Other notable pop/rock acts slated for this year include Hüsker Dü frontman, Bob Mould (October 19), and Storm Large (March 16).

 Iconic comedy troupe The Second City (February 15-18) will return to The Barns for a night filled with laughter.
 Get double the laughs at the 34th Annual Evening of Comedy (April 14-15).
 Post-post-modern diva Meow Meow (October 23) inspires audiences with carefully chosen songs, comic timing, and engaging audience participation.